JialuFang/CFO-R-package/README.md

 find the MTD for a single aCFO trial aCFO.simu(phi, p.true, ncohort, init.level=1, cohortsize=3, alp.prior = phi, bet.prior = 1 - phi, seed = 100, accumulation = TRUE)

+## CFO_lateonset

+### lateonset.next

+**Description**

+Propose the next dose level in the CFO-type and aCFO-type designs with late-onset toxicities, specifically, including Time-to-event CFO (TITE-CFO) design, fractional CFO (fCFO), benchmark CFO, TITE-aCFO design, the f-aCFO design and benchmark aCFO design.

+**Usage**

+lateonset.next(curDose, phi, tau, impute.method, enter.times, dlt.times, current.t, accumulation, doses, tover.doses, simu, add.args=list(alp.prior=phi, bet.prior=1-phi))

+**Parameters**

+curDose: the current dose level.

+phi: the target DLT rate.

+tau: maximal assessment window size

+impute.method: the imputing method for handling pending DLT data. \code{impute.method = 'frac'} corresponds to
+                   fractional framework. \code{impute.method = 'TITE'} corresponds to time-to-event framework.
+                   \code{impute.method = 'No'} implies no use of any imputing method, corresponding to the benchmark CFO and benchmark aCFO designs.

+enter.times: the time at which each subject existing in the trial enters the trial.

+dlt.times: the time to DLT for each subject existing in the trial.
+If no DLT occurs for a certain subject,
+           \code{dlt.times} is set to 0.

+current.t: the current time.

+accumulation: set \code{accumulation=FALSE} to conduct the CFO-type design; set \code{accumulation=TRUE} to
+              conduct the aCFO-type design.

+doses: the dose level for each subject existing in the trial.

+tover.doses: whether the dose level (from the first to last dose level) is over-toxic or not.
+             The value is set as 1 if the dose level is overly toxicity; otherwise, it is set to 0.
+simu: whether simulation or not, if \code{simu=TRUE}, \code{lateonset.next()} also return \code{tover.doses}. add.args: additional parameters, usually set as list(alp.prior=phi, bet.prior=1-phi) by default. \code{alp.prior}
+          and \code{bet.prior} represent the parameters of the prior distribution for the true DLT rate at any dose level.
+This prior distribution is specified as Beta( \code{alpha.prior}, \code{beta.prior}).

+**Details**

+Late-onset outcomes commonly occur in phase I trials involving targeted agents or immunotherapies.
+As a result, the TITE framework and fractional framework serve as two imputation methods to handle pending data related to late-onset outcomes.
+This approach extends the original designs to integrate time information for delayed outcomes, leading to the development of TITE-CFO, fCFO, TITE-aCFO, and f-aCFO designs. \cr In the TITE framework context, an assumption about the distribution of time to DLT must be pre-specified, whereas the fractional framework does not require justification for a specific distribution of the time to DLT.
+Consequently, fCFO and f-aCFO adapt to a more diverse range of scenarios.\cr The function \code{lateonset.next()} also provides the option to set \code{impute.method = "No"} to execute the benchmark CFO and aCFO design.
+These two methods await complete observation of toxicity outcomes for the previous cohorts before determining the next dose assignment.
+This enhances precision but comes at the expense of a prolonged trial duration.

+**Values**

+The \code{lateonset.next()} function returns the recommended dose level for treating the next cohort of patients ($dose). if \code{simu=TRUE}, \code{lateonset.next()} also return a vector indicating whether the dose level (from the first to last dose level) is over-toxic or not ($tover.doses).

+**Author**

+Jialu Fang

+**References**

+Jin, H., & Yin, G. (2022).
+CFO: Calibration-free odds design for phase I/II clinical trials.
+\emph{Statistical Methods in Medical Research}, 31(6), 1051-1066.

+Jin, H., & Yin, G. (2023).
+Time‐to‐event calibration‐free odds design: A robust efficient design for phase I trials with late‐onset outcomes. \emph{Pharmaceutical Statistics}.

+Yin, G., Zheng, S., & Xu, J. (2013).
+Fractional dose-finding methods with late-onset toxicity in phase I clinical trials. \emph{Journal of Biopharmaceutical Statistics}, 23(4), 856-870.

+**Examples**

 ## 2dCFO